-An alternative solution to embryo transfer is for it to take place on the fifth day after the egg retrival when the embryo has reached the blastocyst stages.
-This prolonged culture of embryos in the laboratory offers some advantages compared to the embryo transfer of the third day.
-However, there are criteria for the selection of the method in a specific case event, as well as negative consequences, if used in all cases without any exceptions.
+An alternative solution to embryo transfer is the one performed on the 5th day after egg collection where the embryo will have reached the blastocyst stage.
+This extended embryo culture in the laboratory offers some advantages over embryo transfer on the 3rd day.
+Specific criteria are followed for the application of this method.

 Selection criteria for blastocyst transfer

-When we have a small number of embryos there is the chance that an embryo transfer may not take place, if none of the embryos reaches the blastocyst stage.
+- If there is a small number of embryos, it is likely that the embryo transfer will not succeed if none of the embryos reach the blastocyst